moonstream-to/awesome-web3-games/README.md

 ## Arcade
 - [Arcadia](https://arcadia.fun/) - a game arcade with fun hyper-casual games and tournaments.
 Aimed to create a community-owned gaming universe.
 Runs on Polygon. `browser game` `playable`
-- [Loot Survivor](https://survivor.realms.world/) - the first Play2Die game, where you create a character to exlore game levels that get progressively harder.
+- [Loot Survivor](https://survivor.realms.world/) - the first Play2Die game, where you create a character to explore game levels that get progressively harder.
 There are character classes, inventory items, and highscores.
 Developed by Realms on Starknet. `fully on-chain` `browser game` `playable`
 - [MetaBoy](https://metaboy.run/) - a collection of browser-based arcade style games, like Mega Dash (a side-scroller).
 Uses Ordinals - Bitcoin NFTs, but free-to-play mode also available. `browser game` `playable`
-- [STG Football](https://stgfootball.com/) - a free-to-play 4v4 arcade football with Player Packs available for purchase.
-The game is available on Epic store and Steam and is using a Forte sidechain (cross-chain in the future).  `PC game` `playable`

  ## Combat
  - [Champions Ascension](https://champions.io/) - a multiplayer game with arena-based combat where you collect a roster of fighters.
 Runs on Ethereum but moving to Polygon soon. `browser/PC game` `playable`